Cardiganshire Record Office, referred to as Ceredigion Archives, was estalished in 1974.

-They preserve and collect resources relating to the history of Cardiganshire, and then make them accessible to the public.
+The Office collects and preserves resources relating to the history of Cardiganshire, and then makes them publicly accessible.

-You are able to conduct research on many different subjects, such as family history, local history, old vehicle registrations and many more.
+You can conduct research on many different subjects, such as family history, local history, old vehicle registrations and many more.

 The knowledgeable and helpful staff are always on hand to give advice and assistance if you have any queries.